Ahn Sahng-hong: New Covenant Passover Church of God

 Another group consisting of 2 out of 13 churches: Busan and Ulsan.
 Among them were Ahn's wife and their three children.
 According to the minutes they provided on 10 January 1985, the church was renamed as the New Covenant Passover Church of God.
 (Note: 새언약 유월절 하나님의교회) Ahn's son Ahn Kwang-sup (Note: 안광섭; an-gwang-seop) (born 1954) is an elder in the church and continues to expound on his father's work.
 At first, they opposed acknowledging Ahn Sahng-hong as the Second Coming of Christ and the doctrine of God the Mother.
 From 2007, they changed their doctrine to acknowledge Ahn Sahng-hong as the Second Coming of Christ but continued to pray in the name of Jesus.
 They claimed that they had 25 truth books published by Ahn Sahng-hong, 37 books about his growth and 10 handwritten notes.
 At present, there are seven churches in total, including Songpa Church in Seoul.
 The church observes the Sabbath and seven feasts, including Passover.
 Due to the calculation of feasts, the Church of God in Gwangan-ri, Busan, was to be independent from the New Covenant Passover Church of God in 2016 and also opposed the doctrine of God the Mother.

 An outside observer visited this church and commented, "The service performed at the New Covenant Church is not much different from that of mainstream churches."

-Controversy

 Eschatology

 Ahn claimed that the present day is the last era.
 In his book 'The Mystery of God and the Spring of the Water of Life' (1980) he interpreted the year 1988, which is 40 years after the independence of Israel in 1948, as the year of the end.
 (Note: Since the Israeli nation came to independence in 1948, it makes it 1988 40 years after.
 Will the world really come to an end at that time?
 Or will there only be a minor change in the Israeli nation like what happened in the past?
 As Jesus said "As soon as its twigs gettender and its leaves come out, you know that summer is near.
 Even so, when you see allthese things, you know that it is near, right at the door" it will surely come to an end at that time.